huaxiao87/timbre_transfer/README.md

 ## Description
 #### Repository Structure:

- * [configs](configs/): Contains configuration files for the project, utilizing Hydra for managing configurations.
+ * [configs](configs/): Contains configuration files for the project.
+This projects uses.
+This project uses [hydra](https://hydra.cc/) to personalize dataset generation, and build and train models.
+It is reccomended to take a look at the available options in yaml files before processing a dataset or training a model.
- * [dataset](dataset/): Includes code for generating and preprocessing datasets required for training and evaluation.
+ * [dataset](dataset/): Includes code for generating and preprocessing datasets.
- * [docs](docs/): Documentation for the project's webpage, providing detailed information and guides.
+ * [docs](docs/): Documentation for the project's webpage.
  * [metrics](metrics/): Contains metrics used to analyze both audio quality and real-time embeddability of the models.
- * [src](src/): The source code for the project, including implementations for training, evaluation, and real-time audio synthesis.
+ * [src](src/): The source code for the project, including implementations for training, evaluation, and the DDSP models.

-This repository contains the implementation of the paper "Distilling DDSP: Exploring Real-Time Audio Generation on Embedded Systems."
-The project focuses on distilling the Differentiable Digital Signal Processing (DDSP) framework to enable real-time audio generation on resource-constrained embedded systems.
+This repository contains the code of the paper "Distilling DDSP: Exploring Real-Time Audio Generation on Embedded Systems.".

 ### Get Started
-It is recommended to install this repo on a virtual environment.
+It is recommended to use a virtual environment.
 We suggest using **conda**.

 #### Conda with environment.yaml
 *NOTE:* the venv create this way can contain also unnecesary packages.